Château de Monte-Cristo

-The Château de Monte-Cristo is a writer's house museum located at Le Port-Marly in the Yvelines department of northern France.
-It was originally built as a residence for writer Alexandre Dumas.
+The Château de Monte-Cristo (/fr/) is a writer's house museum in Le Port-Marly in the Yvelines department in Greater Paris, France.
+It was originally built as a residence for writer Alexandre Dumas (18021870).

 History

 The château was designed by the architect Hippolyte Durand and built between 1844 and 1847 for writer Alexandre Dumas, at the cost of 500,000 francs.
 Dumas named it after his novel, The Count of Monte Cristo (1844).
 He called the château his personal "paradise on earth".

 In 1848, short of money, Dumas sold the property for 31,000 francs.

 Between 1954 and 1964, the château was the site of the British School of Paris.
 It fell into disrepair, and in 1969, its owners applied to replace the château with 400 flats.
 The local authority bought and renovated the property.
 Since 1994, the two châteaux and gardens have been restored.
 The entire property is operated as a public historic museum memorializing Dumas.